QualiSystems/cloudshell-standards/Documentation/SDN_controller_standard.md

 ## Commands
 Below is a list of all the commands that will be part of the standard Shell, their names and interfaces.
-Each SDN Controller Shell that will be released by Qualiís engineering will include implementation for all those commands.
+Each SDN Controller Shell that will be released by Quali‚Äôs engineering will include implementation for all those commands.

 When creating a new shell according to the standard it is OK not to implement all commands and/or implement additional command, but a command with a functionality that fits one of the predefined list commands should be implemented according to the standard.

 Command outputs: On failure an exception containing the error will be thrown and the command will be shown as failed.
-A failure is defined as any scenario in which the command didnít complete its expected behavior, regardless if the issue originates from the commandís input, device or the command infrastructure itself.
+A failure is defined as any scenario in which the command didn‚Äôt complete its expected behavior, regardless if the issue originates from the command‚Äôs input, device or the command infrastructure itself.
 On success the command will just return as passed with no output.
-The ìAutoloadî command has a special output on success that CloudShell reads when building the resource hierarchy.
+The ‚ÄúAutoload‚Äù command has a special output on success that CloudShell reads when building the resource hierarchy.

 ### SDN Controller Commands
 Below is a list of all the commands associated with the Traffic Generator root resource (Family = Server).